jupyter4edu/jupyter-edu-book/02-why-jupyter.md

 Instilling the habits of active learning, through the use of notebooks, will also provide benefits beyond the boundaries of your course.
 Interactivity drives engagement, interest, and exploration of concepts.
-Engaged students in your course, are more likely to be engaged learner in other courses and beyond.
+Engaged students in your course are more likely to be engaged learners in other courses and beyond.

 ## Instructor benefits